PancakeZoy/scPDA_misc/README.md

 # scPDA_misc
 This Repo contains the code to reproduce the results and figures in manuscript of scPDA

+### Downloading Required Folders
-Please first download the `data` and `results` folders from this figshare repository: [][], and move them to the root directory.
-The structure of the starting data is shown in the tree diagram below.
+Please download the `data` and `results` folders from the figshare repository: [](), and place them in the root directory.
+Optionally, you can also generate the `results` folder by running scripts in the `code` folder, if the `data` folder is present.
+Note: Running these scripts may take significant time due to `DecontPro`.
+The structure of the starting data is shown in the tree diagram below:

 ```
 ├── LICENSE